aptech/docs/docs/CR-h5create.rst

 Format
 ----------------
-.. function:: h5create(fname, dname, dims)
+.. function:: h5create(fname, dname, dims[, datatype[, chunk_size]])
-			  h5create(fname, dname, dims, datatype)
-			  h5create(fname, dname, dims, datatype, chunk_size)

     :param fname: name of the HDF5 file.
-The file extension, .h5 recommended, but not required.
+The file extension, ``.h5`` recommended, but not required.
-    :type fname: String
+    :type fname: string

-    :param dname: a name of the data set in HDF5 file. e.g. "/mydata".
+    :param dname: a name of the data set in HDF5 file. e.g. :code:`"/mydata"`.
-    :type dname: String
+    :type dname: string

-    :param dims: where N is the number of dimensions of the dataset, the size of each of the dimensions of the dataset.
+    :param dims: where @vN is the number of dimensions of the dataset, the size of each of the dimensions of the dataset.
     :type dims: Nx1 matrix

     :param datatype: data type.
 Valid options include:

-        "double" "float" "int64" "int32" "uint64" "uint32"Default is "double".
+        - :code:`"double"`
+        - :code:`"float"`
+        - :code:`"int64"`
+        - :code:`"int32"`
+        - :code:`"uint64"`
+        - :code:`"uint32"`

+    Default is :code:`"double"`.

-    :type datatype: String
+    :type datatype: string

     :param chunk_size: with the same dimensions as the data set, specifying the size of the chunks of data that will be created in the file.
     :type chunk_size: Matrix or array